 - Program/Service Expansion: starting new programming or services to the same children and families you are currently serving, such as a specific programming for suicide survivors; or if you are an already existing non-profit who will begin offering bereavement services to children.

 - Opioid-Related deaths: Priority will be given to projects focused on services to children with Opioid-Related deaths.

-WHERE: The full request for proposals, including information about the Grief Reach Grant program and an application to submit a proposal can be found HERE.
+Where: The full request for proposals, including information about the Grief Reach program and application to submit a proposal can be accessed here.